Senior Master Andy Whiteley VIII Degree

 Currently his teaching responsibilities are typically technical training (patterns and fundamental movements) at both coloured belt and black belt level, both at Rivermead Centre, Reading and St Crispin’s Centre, Wokingham, with a particular focus on the family session on Saturday mornings.

 Mr David Tee is responsible for training both senior as well as junior classes at Rivermead.
+He can be found on the mat offering self defence and martial art expertise in the children's classes as well as mixed adult sessions.

 With a varied Martial Arts background including Ninjitsu he enjoys every aspect of teaching and performing Taekwon-Do technique with explosive effect, especially power breaking.